 Please read the instructions tab in the budget template carefully.

 - The average interval between grant calls for this grant programme will be on average four months.

-- The first application deadline is Wednesday 3 November 2021 at 12 pm CET (noon Brussels time).
-The next application deadline will be 3 March 2022.
-Subscribe to Journalismfund.eu’s newsletter to stay tuned and receive the latest grant opportunity updates.
+- The next application deadline will be 9 February 2023.
+Subscribe to Journalismfund Europe’s newsletter to stay tuned and receive the latest grant opportunity updates.